jhuintprog/spring2020/finproj/index.md

 We have created a public Github repository containing the public tests: <https://github.com/jhuintprog/finproj-tests>

 Initially, they will be the same as what is included in the project starter code.
 The repository's README.md file has instructions on how to use and contribute to the public unit tests.

+We will be awarding a small amount of extra credit to groups who contribute tests to the public repository.

 ### Driver program